NicFord1/it140-py-TextBasedGame/pseudocode.md

         WHILE we don't have a valid command (i.e., go North, go East, etc) ask the user what their next move is

+            MATCH command issued
+                CASE go North, move to room connected to the North CASE go East, move to room connected to the  East CASE go South, move to room connected to the  South CASE go West, move to room connected to the  West CASE get 'item name', move item to collected items CASE DEFAULT SHOW error message
 END
 ```